-The Mimico by the Lake Business Improvement Area (BIA) is established as a Business Improvement Area under the management and control of a Board of Management appointed by Council of the City of Toronto.
+The Rosedale Main Street Business Improvement Area (BIA), formerly known as Rosedale-Summerhill Business Improvement Area, is established as a Business Improvement Area under the management and control of a Board of Management appointed by Council of the City of Toronto.

 The Board is entrusted with the improvements, beautification and maintenance of municipally owned lands, buildings and structures in the area, together with the promotion of the area as a business or shopping area.
-Funding is provided by property owners of the BIA who are levied a special charge based on an annual operating budget prepared by the Board and approved by Council as required by Section 220(17) of the Municipal Act, as amended.
+Funding is provided by property owners of the BIA who are levied a special charge based on an annual operating budget prepared by the Board and approved by Council under Section 220(17) of the Municipal Act, as amended.